Bujupah/ISTIC_ent_Checker/README.md

 EASY PEASY Application :)

 ### INFO
-A program that can send a POST request with parameters and get a response as text(html code) that will be manipulated using some regular expressions makes as able to get and display what we want from the response.
+A program that can send a POST request with parameters and get a response as text(html code) that will be manipulated using some regular expressions makes us able to get and display what we want from the response.

 ### Educational use only